 - Wellies or winter boots

-- Snow shovel
+- A snow shovel

-- In-car phone charger
+- An in-car phone charger

-- High-visibility jacket or vest
+- A high-vis jacket or vest

 - Non-perishable snacks